sunnylqm/react-native/docs/QuickStart-GettingStarted.md

 1. Download and install [Genymotion](https://www.genymotion.com/).
 2. Open Genymotion.
 It might ask you to install VirtualBox unless you already have it.
 3. Create a new emulator and start it.
-4. To bring up the developer menu press ⌘+M
+4. To bring up the developer menu press F1.

 <block class="windows android" />